awayzo/deckdeckgo/README.md

   <p><strong>ADD Billboards</strong> - Versatile Digital Display Solution.
 An enhanced version of DeckDeckGo</p>

-  <p>Create and display slides with our <a href="https://yourwebsite.com">online editor</a> or developer kit 🔥.
+  <p>Create and display slides with our <a href="https://addp2p.com">online editor</a> or developer kit 🔥.
 Perfect for educators, administrators, families, shops, and office environments.</p>

-  <p>Interact with your decks through a <a href="https://yourapp.com">remote control</a> 📱.
+  <p>Interact with your decks through a <a href="#">remote control</a> 📱.
 Use it to manage digital displays for announcements, menus, office hours, and more.</p>

   <br/>